Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Introduction

 In contrast, the outer layer is assumed to become increasingly independent of wall characteristics as the Reynolds number increases.
-This is the basis of Townsend’s outer-layer similarity hypothesis \citep{Townsend1976}, which states that when there is sufficient scale separation (i.e., $k_s/\delta \ll 1$, where $\delta$ is the outer length scale of the flow, such as the pipe radius), roughness effects remain confined to the near-wall region.
+This is the basis of Townsend's outer-layer similarity hypothesis \cite{Townsend1976}, which states that when there is sufficient scale separation (i.e., $k_s/\delta \ll 1$, where $\delta$ is the outer length scale of the flow, such as the pipe radius), roughness effects remain confined to the near-wall region.
 Under these conditions, the outer-layer turbulence retains a universal structure, and the effect of roughness manifests primarily as a downward shift in the mean velocity profile, quantified by an additive constant $\Delta U^+$, in the logarithmic law.
-However, this assumption may break down when the roughness becomes comparable to the boundary layer thickness or induces large-scale secondary flows that extend into the outer region \citep{jimenez2004}.
-Townsend’s hypothesis has been shown to approximately hold across a variety of canonical roughness types, such as sand-grain roughness, cylindrical elements, and spherical particles \citep{Flack2005, Chan2015, busse2015, busse2017}.
-These studies, both experimental and numerical, represent roughness as small-scale geometric perturbations superimposed on otherwise smooth and straight channels or pipes, using idealised elements like hemispheres, ribs, or random sand-grain topographies \citep{jimenez2004, busse2015, thakkar2016}.
-These studies model roughness as small-scale perturbations superimposed on an otherwise straight conduit, idealised elements such as hemispheres, ribs, or sand-grain like particles.
+However, this assumption may break down when the roughness becomes comparable to the boundary layer thickness or induces large-scale secondary flows that extend into the outer region \cite{jimenez2004}.
+Townsend's hypothesis has been shown to approximately hold across a variety of canonical roughness types, such as sand-grain roughness, cylindrical elements, and spherical particles \cite{Flack2005, Chan2015, busse2015, busse2017}.
+These studies, both experimental and numerical, represent roughness as small-scale geometric perturbations superimposed on otherwise smooth and straight channels or pipes, using idealized elements like hemispheres, ribs, or random sand-grain topographies \cite{jimenez2004, busse2015, thakkar2016}.